BioRB/DraftPolisher/README.md

 ## Description

-DraftPolisher can produce an improved consensus sequence for a draft genome assembly (or any draft sequence assembly) by using a reference genome and a reference database of sequences (by which the frequences of 17 bp k-mers, representative of each mismatch, will be evaluated) both in FASTA format.
+DraftPolisher can produce an improved consensus sequence for a draft genome assembly (or any draft sequence assembly) by using a reference genome and a reference database of sequences (by which the frequences of a defined k-mer, representative of each mismatch, will be evaluated) both in FASTA format.

 ## Prerequisites